 The Academy Awards ceremony on March 25, 1954, at the RKO Pantages Theatre on Hollywood Boulevard.
 Master of Ceremonies Donald O’Connor presents actress Irene Dunne who announces Mr. Zinnemann as Best Director for “From Here to Eternity”

-Hoping to become a musician while growing up, Mr. Zinnemann got his Master’s Degree in law at age twenty, and then decided to go into motion pictures instead—his interest in violin and law, at the University of Vienna, had frozen after seeing King Vidor’s “The Big Parade” —attending the Technical School of Cinematography in Paris in 1927.
-From there he went to Berlin to work as a cameraman and two years later, he arrived in New York [October 1929] on ‘Black Thursday,’ the day of the Wall Street crash which marked the beginning of the Great Depression.
+Hoping to become a musician while growing up, Mr. Zinnemann got his Master’s Degree in law at age twenty.
+He then decided to go into motion pictures instead—his interest in violin and law, at the University of Vienna, had frozen after seeing King Vidor’s “The Big Parade” —attending the Technical School of Cinematography in Paris in 1927.
+From there, he went to Berlin to work as a cameraman, and two years later, he arrived in New York [October 1929] on ‘Black Thursday,’ the day of the Wall Street crash, which marked the beginning of the Great Depression.
 After two weeks in New York, followed by a seven-day Greyhound bus ride to Los Angeles, he had reached his final destination: Hollywood.

-Never being, or even wishing to be, a member of the famous Hollywood jet-set during his heyday, Mr. Zinnemann and his family lived quietly in a modest home located on Mandeville Canyon, off Sunset Boulevard, where he did most of the preparation of his films and used to lay the foundation of a career that so many would envy.
+Never being a member of the famous Hollywood jet-set during his heyday, Mr. Zinnemann and his family lived quietly in a modest home located on Mandeville Canyon, off Sunset Boulevard, where he did most of the preparation of his films, and used to lay the foundation of a career that so many would envy.

-Mr. Zinnemann, when you had first arrived in Hollywood, one of the people who was instrumental in helping you finding your way around, was Vienna-born writer-director Berthold Viertel who by then had already made a few films in Hollywood.
+Mr. Zinnemann, when you had first arrived in Hollywood, one of the people who was instrumental in helping you find your way around was Vienna-born writer-director Berthold Viertel who by then had already made a few films in Hollywood.
 Is that correct?

 This happened at the famous Sunday afternoon gatherings at the Viertels?

-Did Robert J. Flaherty have an influence on your later work?
+Did Robert J. Flaherty influence your later work?